AshCashh/University-Notes/My Second Brain/Inter-Process Communication.md

 ## IPC in Shared-Memory Systems
 Interprocess communication using shared memory requires communicating processes to establish a region of shared memory.
 To illustrate the concept of cooperating processes, consider the producer-consumer problem.

 A producer process produces information that is consumed by a consumer process.
 For example, a compiler may produce assembly code that is consumed by an assembler.
-Or think of a server as a producer and a client as a consumer, a web-serve will produce web content such as HTML files and images, which are consumed by the client web browser requesting the resource.
+Or think of a server as a producer and a client as a consumer, a web-server will produce web content such as HTML files and images, which are consumed by the client web browser requesting the resource.
 The producer and consumer must be synchronised using buffers such that the consumer does not try to consume an item that has not yet been produced.
 - **Unbounded buffer:** Places no practical limit on the size of the buffer.
-So the consumer may have to wait for new items, while the consumer can always produce items.
+So the consumer may have to wait for new items, while the producer can always produce items.
 - **Bounded buffer:** Assumes a fixed buffer size.
 So the consumer must wait if the buffer is empty, and the producer must wait if the buffer is full.

 An example of how the bounded buffer will communicate using shared memory can be seen below.
 Here the two variables reside in a region of memory shared by the producer and consumer processes: